Optimal Transport Regularized Divergences: Application to Adversarial Robustness: Interpreting the Outer Minimizer: Adversarial Sample Weights

 \section{Interpreting the Outer Minimizer: Adversarial Sample Weights}

-Stripping away the infimum over model parameters, $\theta$, the outer minimizer \eqref{eq:OT_reg_Df_DRO} can be interpreted as the computation of optimal weights for the adversarial samples, where optimality is defined in part by the chosen $f$-divergence.
-This is a complement to the inner maximizer \eqref{eq:OT_regularized_loss_main} which constructs the optimally transported adversarial samples, according to the chosen OT cost function.
-In this appendix we present a formal derivation that elucidates this interpretation.
+In this section we derive the (formal) solution \eqref{eq:OT_reg_Df_DRO_optim_main} to the optimization problem \eqref{eq:OT_reg_Df_DRO} that was presented in Section \ref{sec:reweighting}.
+We work under the assumptions that $\mathcal{Z}=\mathbb{R}^d$, exact optimizers exist, and all functions are sufficiently smooth.

-Let $y_i(\lambda)$ be the solution to the inner maximizer \eqref{eq:OT_regularized_loss_main} with $x=x_i$ as a function of $\lambda$ and let $\lambda_*$ and $\rho_*$ be the optimal scaling and shift parameters for the outer minimizer at a fixed $\theta$ (we suppress the $\theta$-dependence of $y_i$, $\lambda_*$, and $\rho_*$ in the notation).
-Here we (formally) show that outer minimization problem can then be rewritten as
+Begin by letting $\tilde z_i(\lambda)$ be the solution to the inner maximizer \eqref{eq:OT_regularized_loss_main} with $z=z_i$ as a function of $\lambda$ and let $\lambda_*$ and $\rho_*$ be the optimal scaling and shift parameters for the outer minimizer at a fixed $\theta$ (we suppress the $\theta$-dependence of $\tilde z_i$, $\lambda_*$, and $\rho_*$ in the notation).
+Taking the gradient of the objective function for the inner maximizer \eqref{eq:OT_regularized_loss_main} with respect to $\tilde z$ and evaluating at the optimizer $\tilde z_i(\lambda)$, we find